statengeneraal/laws-markdown/verdrag/international/convention/for/the/prevention/of/pollution/from/ships/1973/BWBV0003241/README.md

 .2 in the case of ships constructed before 1 January 2020, which have a contractual delivery date of the equipment to the ship on or after 1 January 2020 or, in the absence of a contractual delivery date, the actual delivery of the equipment to the ship on or after 1 January 2020.
 4. The substances referred to in this regulation, and equipment containing such substances, shall be delivered to appropriate reception facilities when removed from ships.
-5. Each ship subject to regulation 6.1 shall maintain a list of equipment containing ozone depleting substances.<sup> 2) See Appendix I, Supplement to International Air Pollution Prevention Certificate (IAPP Certificate), section 2.1. </sup>
+5. Each ship subject to regulation 6.1 shall maintain a list of equipment containing ozone depleting substances.
 6. Each ship subject to regulation 6.1 which has rechargeable systems that contain ozone depleting substances shall maintain an Ozone Depleting Substances Record Book.
 This Record Book may form part of an existing log-book or electronic recording system as approved by the Administration.
 7. Entries in the Ozone Depleting Substances Record Book shall be recorded in terms of mass (kg) of substance and shall be completed without delay on each occasion, in respect of the following: